 Foreigners will find that as one of the most populous cities in America, LA has a large and varied assortment of accommodation options available to suit almost any budget and personal preference.
 Minute apartments, massive hillside mansions, beachfront palaces and typical two-storey brick American homes are all on offer in the city and surrounds.
 Furthermore, both furnished and unfurnished housing is available.

 In a metropolis that considers shopping and interior design staples of a good life, there are plenty of places for expats to find and buy furniture if they decide on unfurnished accommodation.

 Regardless of which avenue an individual wishes to pursue – buying or renting – choosing a neighbourhood can be dizzying in a city with so many area and suburbs.
 Proximity to one's workplace is generally a priority when choosing housing, although expats should also consider cost, crime rates, proximity to their children's school (if applicable), and the demographics of the surrounding community.

 Once expats have narrowed down which neighbourhoods align with their personal preferences, it's best to hire a real estate agent to find accommodation.
 These professionals are familiar with their area and can better assess which housing options would suit an individual's needs.
 Alternatively, online listings and classified sections in local newspapers are also good resources for finding housing.

-Renting property in Los Angeles
+Renting accommodation in Los Angeles

-While renting property in Los Angeles is becoming increasingly expensive, the rental markets are still not as competitive as those of New York and Boston.
+While renting accommodation in Los Angeles is becoming increasingly expensive, the rental markets are still not as competitive as those of New York and Boston.
 Expats looking for rental accommodation in Los Angeles should find plenty of options available to them, though they can be snapped up quickly.

 Most rental contracts in Los Angeles require tenants to make a year-long commitment.
 However, if expats are dealing with the landlord directly they may be able to negotiate a shorter lease.